inwenis/kata/kata08.conflicting.objectives/README.md

 Fast was running for:     00:00:08.0776183
 ```

 Both implementations return a different number of sums.
-This is because the input wordlist.txt contains invalid UTF8 characters.
-The `string.StartsWtih()` funstion in `.NET` works differently than my own implementation for bytes.
+This is because the input wordlist.txt contains invalid UTF8 characters. `string.StartsWtih()` in `.NET` works differently than my own `StartsWith(byte[] bigger, byte[] smaller)`.

 Also: it's worth noticing that writing the output takes some time.
-It was optimized in the Fast version with preparing a single string and writing it with one invocation to `Sytem.Console.WriteLine()`.
+It was optimized in the Fast version with preparing a single string and writing it with a single call to `Sytem.Console.WriteLine()`.

 > For example, does making the program as fast as possible make it more or less readable?